SGunal/BridgeUpInternship_Website/README.md

 A team goal is to create something cool - Selale
 A team goal is to work together and help each other - Maya

+1. My first goal is to understand git-hub more better.
+2. Second goal is to learn how to work with terminal.
+3. Third goal is to be able to use this knowledge in some other place.

 ## PROJECT PLAN

 ##### Part I - Getting Ready